Taela1/blueprints/urbackup.md

 Prerequisites
 As prerequisites you'll have to:
-* deploy an small instance based on Ubuntu 20.04
+"* deploy an small instance based on Ubuntu 20.04
 * Create a security group that opens the following ports for all systems that need to be backed up:
-* code tcp/80
+* tcp/80
-* code tcp/443
+* tcp/443
-* code tcp/55413
+* tcp/55413
-* code tcp/55414
+* tcp/55414
-* code tcp/55415
+* tcp/55415
 * A DNS for the urbackup server is recommended.
 The DNS should point to the urbackup server instances public IP.
-In this guide we use "urb.cldsvc.io" and "www.urb.cldsvc.io" pointing to the public IP of the instance.
+In this guide we use "urb.cldsvc.io" and "www.urb.cldsvc.io" pointing to the public IP of the instance."

 Installing urbackup server
 SSH into the Ubuntu system